Galeries d'Anjou: History

 Galeries d'Anjou underwent through a $18-million renovation in 1993.
 The shopping centre did not increase in size this time, but it added 30 new retail stores, a new food court in addition to making a series of interior upgrades to rejuvenate the 25-year-old mall that had become outdated and was losing young customers to rival Place Versailles.

 In 1997, Cambridge Shopping Centres absorbed Markborough along with its ownership in shopping malls like Galeries d'Anjou.
 Cambridge later merged with Ivanhoe Corporation in 2001 to form Ivanhoé Cambridge.

 Eaton's went out of business in 1999.
 Hudson's Bay Company acquired its first floor for a new Zellers store that opened in Spring 2000.
 The second floor was taken over by The Brick four years later on April 14, 2004.

 In August 2013, Galeries d'Anjou introduced a new section of 150,000 sqft featuring Simons and some 15 other retailers.
 Simons itself was built on the mall's parking lot, while the small tenants took the site of the former food court whose building was torn down to accommodate the expansion.
 The food court was relocated on the other side of the shopping centre near Zellers (later Target).

 Target acquired the lease of Zellers at Galeries d'Anjou, allowing it to open its own store on October 18, 2013.
 After Target closed all its stores in Canada in April 2015, its space at Galeries d'Anjou was left vacant for two years.
 Winners, Saks Off 5th and Old Navy opened in 2017 in the former Target location.
 Saks and Winners both opened on August 3, 2017, whereas Old Navy arrived two months later in October.
 In spite of these major arrivals, a small space of the former Target store was still unoccupied.
 It has since been filled by a Cacao 70 chocolatier shop and a Copper Branch restaurant, both of which are accessible only from outside.
-Moreover, a Dollarama opened up on the second floor and appears to have taken the space of a downsizing The Brick.
+Moreover, a Dollarama opened up on the second floor and appears to have taken the space of a downsizing Brick.

 The Sears at Galeries d'Anjou was among the stores that closed during the chain's final day in Canada on January 14, 2018.
 The Aubainerie store opened at the former Sears on November 2, 2022.

 On May 19, 2021, Ivanhoé Cambridge became the sole owner of the mall by acquiring Cadillac Fairview's share of Galeries d'Anjou in exchange for Ivanhoé Cambridge's share of Fairview Pointe-Claire.
 Prior to this, the two shopping centres were co-owned by Ivanhoé Cambridge and Cadillac Fairview, with the latter serving as manager of both malls.